Sklyline d'Osaka

 for Universal, the aquarium and children

-The waterfront of big formats: Universal Studios Japan and its Super Nintendo World on the Sakurajima side, the Kaiyukan aquarium and its whale shark at Tempozan, the ferris wheel forecasting tomorrow's weather with its colours, and the river shuttle linking the basin's two shores.
-The flip side: restaurants and streets go dark early; the centre is twenty metro minutes away.
+The waterfront of big formats: Universal Studios Japan and its Super Nintendo World on one side of the basin, the Kaiyukan aquarium and its whale shark on the other, the Tempozan ferris wheel and its hundred metres above.
+Sleeping here means walking through the park gates at opening time, which changes the whole day: « For Mario, make sure to find out how to book an entry time slot as soon as you arrive. », warns Laure D. The downside: the streets go dark after dinner, and the centre is twenty metro minutes away.

 Where to stay in this area